George-Ogden/concurrent-language/README.md

 - `./type-checker/src/type_check_nodes.rs` contains definitions of annotated AST nodes that will be generated after the type-checking process.
 - `./type-checker/src/type_checker.rs` contains the `TypeChecker` to type check a program and generate a `TypedProgram` or `TypeCheckError`.
 ### Optimization
-- `./optimization/src/refresher.rs` define a `Refresher` to update functions that have duplicated variables or need variables from a new set for an optimization.
+- `./optimization/src/refresher.rs` defines a `Refresher` to update functions that have duplicated variables or need variables from a new set for an optimization.
 - `./optimization/src/dead_code_analysis.rs` contains a `DeadCodeAnalyzer` to remove dead code, including unused variables, arguments and functions.
 - `./optimization/src/equivalent_expression_elimination.rs` contains an `EquivalentExpressionOptimizer` to remove duplicated expressions.
 - `./optimization/src/inlining.rs` contains an `Inliner` to inline function calls.